mthoover1/tic-tac-toe/README.md

 Tic Tac Toe
 ===========

-Ruby Tic Tac Toe app with a focus on test-driven-development.
+Ruby Tic Tac Toe gem.
+Contains the board and computer player's logic.
+Combine this gem with an interface and steps for playing the game.

 Prerequisites
 -----